Joseph Decker (1853 – 1924)

 Decker early works, mostly still life and some genre, have an unsettling detachment of viewpoint, as a close focus and a dramatically cropped composition that was similar to the twentieth-century photography of Alfred Stieglitz and others.
 The flatness of the picture plan and the boldness of Decker’s colors repelled the art critics of his time but appealed to a modern eye.

 Decker’s later work was much influenced by impressionism: his landscapes followed the style of George Inness, and his still lifes adopted a balanced, classical composition.

-Although he had a wife and five children, Decker often travelled to Germany for long periods and was reported to have been an inattentive husband and father.
+Although he had a wife and five children, Decker often traveled to Germany for long periods and was reported to have been an inattentive husband and father.
 By all accounts he was fond of animals, however, and included his pet squirrel in several of his paintings.
 Decker died in the charity ward of a Brooklyn hospital April 1st, 1924.